Want to learn about burn up charts and understand how to use them?

 1. Burn up charts

-ClickUp can create powerful burn up charts to track your project progress.
+As we’ve mentioned, ClickUp can help you create a burn up chart to track your project.

 Unlike some other burnup charts, ClickUp’s charts are super easy to read and understand!
-This makes it super easy for clients and customers to read them and understand your progress trajectory.
+This makes it perfect for clients and customers.

 However, burnup charts aren’t all that ClickUp gives you.